This site contains affiliate links. Please see Policies for more information.

 Instant Pot:

-• Set your Instant Pot to sauté and add in sesame oil.
+- Set your Instant Pot to sauté and add in sesame oil.
 When the oil is hot, add garlic, ginger, and onions.
 Sauté for about one minute, or until fragrant.
-2 tsps sesame seed oil, 1 tbsp garlic, 1 tsp ginger, ½ onion
+2 tsps roasted sesame oil, 1 tbsp garlic, 1 tsp fresh ginger, ½ onion

-• Mix in the diced tofu and push all of the contents of the pot to one side of the pot.
-1 pkg tofu
+- Mix in the diced tofu and push all of the contents of the pot to one side of the pot.
+1 pkg extra firm tofu

-• Spray olive oil in pot, and then add the egg and scramble with a spatula.
+- Spray olive oil in pot, and then add the egg and scramble with a spatula.
 It's ok if your eggs mix with your tofu and onion.
-1 egg
+1 eggs

-• Add in rice vinegar, coconut aminos or soy sauce, honey, zucchini, bell peppers, and carrots.
+- Add in rice vinegar, coconut aminos or soy sauce, honey, zucchini, bell peppers, and carrots.
 Allow to cook for a few minutes, until the veggies become soft.
-4 tbsp rice vinegar, 4 tbsp coconut aminos, ⅓ cup honey, 1 zucchini, 2 bell peppers , 2 carrots
+4 tbsp rice vinegar, 4 tbsp coconut aminos, ⅓ cup honey, 1 zucchini, 2 bell pepper, 2 carrots

-• Add chopped basil after noodles are cooked.
-Serve with cilantro, peanuts, and lime wedges (if desired). ¼ cup basil, ½ tsp red pepper
+- Add chopped basil after noodles are cooked.
+Serve with cilantro, peanuts, and lime wedges (if desired). ¼ cup basil, ½ tsp crushed red pepper

 Stovetop: